ABOUT >> OUR STAFF & BOARD MEMBERS

 Expertise: Special Projects Manager, City of Loveland, Retired

-Greg worked for Pima County, Arizona from 1988 to 1993 as the Comprehensive Plan Administrator.
-He led an extensive stakeholder outreach effort to develop a new Comprehensive Plan for the County.
-The key objective of the plan was to limit the spread of urban development around Tucson to protect the unique environment of the Sonoran Desert.
+For the next five years, I served as the Comprehensive Plan Administrator for Pima County, Arizona.
+During this time, I spearheaded an extensive stakeholder outreach effort to develop a new Comprehensive Plan for the county.
+The primary objective of the plan was to curb the expansion of urban development around Tucson and safeguard the unique environment of the Sonoran Desert.
+The Comprehensive Plan was unanimously adopted in 1995.

 Bill Timpson